- 1818, A stagecoach ran between Cleveland and Painesville.

 - 1974, In its last full year of operation, CTS operated with a net loss of $6.9 million, which was paid with reserve funds.
-This was the first year that the State of Ohio provided funding for capital projects.
-The fleet had 706 buses and 116 rapid cars, and operated 21.9 million vehicle miles annually.
+This was the first year that the State provided funding for capital projects.
+The fleet of 706 buses and 116 Rapid cars operated 21.9 million vehicle miles annually.
 CTS completed the West Side rail shop in Brook Park.

-- 1970, The General Assembly passed legislation permitting communities to set up regional transit authorities.
+- 1970, The Ohio General Assembly passed legislation permitting communities to set up regional transit authorities.

 - 1972-1974, Five Greater Cleveland counties participated in a $750,000 mass transit study.
 The study proposed $1 billion in transit improvements, and was a prerequisite for receiving federal mass transit funds.